ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-overlay/_simple-loading-overlay-react.md

 <framework-specific-section frameworks="react">
-|Below is an example of overlay component with custom `loadingMessage` param as a Hook:
+|Below is an example of overlay component with custom `loadingMessage`:
 </framework-specific-section>

 <framework-specific-section frameworks="react">